-- The school council/board ensures there is enough shade (natural, built, temporary) available in the school grounds, particularly in high-use areas- for example where students have lunch, canteen, popular play spaces/equipment, assemblies, sports and outdoor lessons - The availability of shade is considered when planning all outdoor activities and excursions - Students are encouraged to use available areas of shade when outside - The school council/board ensures shade provision is considered in plans for future buildings and grounds. - A shade assessment is conducted regularly to determine the current availability and quality of shade.
+- The school council/board ensures there is enough shade (natural, built, temporary) available in the school grounds, particularly in high-use areas- for example where students have lunch, canteen, popular play spaces/equipment, assemblies, sports and outdoor lessons. - The availability of shade is considered when planning all outdoor activities and excursions. - Students are encouraged to choose and use available areas of shade when outside. - The school council/board ensures shade provision and UV reflective surfaces are considered in plans for refurbishments and future buildings and grounds. - A shade assessment is conducted regularly to determine the current availability and quality of shade.